 225g (1½ cups) self-raising flour

-- Preheat oven to 170°C. Grease a 20cm round cake tin and line the base with non-stick baking paper
+- Preheat oven to 170°C (150°C fan-forced).
+Grease a 20cm round cake tin with melted butter and line the base with non-stick baking paper

-- Place the whole orange, sugar, butter and eggs in the bowl of a food processor.
+- Place the quartered orange, sugar, butter and eggs in the bowl of a food processor.
 Process until the orange is finely chopped.
-Add the flour and process until just combined.
+Add the flour and process using the pulse button until just combined.

 - Pour the mixture into the prepared tin and use the back of a spoon to smooth the surface.
 Bake in preheated oven for 50-60 or until a skewer inserted into the centre comes out clean.
-Remove from the oven and set aside for 5 minutes before turning onto a wire rack over a tray.
+Remove from the oven and set aside for 5 minutes before turning onto a wire rack.
+Stand the rack over a baking tray.

-- Use a skewer to prick the warm cake all over.
-Gradually pour the hot syrup over the warm cake, allowing it to soak in.
-Pour any syrup that has collected on the tray into a dish or jug, Serve the cake warm or at room temperature with any syrup caught on the tray in a jug on the side.
+- Use a skewer to prick cake all over.
+Gradually pour the hot syrup over the hot cake, allowing it to soak in.
+Pour any syrup that has collected on the tray into a dish or jug, Serve warm or at room temperature with any syrup caught on the tray in a jug on the side.

 - This cake will keep in an airtight container at room temperature for up to 4 days.